 How To Fix The Amazon Echo Bug?

-To fix the Bug in the Amazon devices, they will have to release a new firmware update to all the devices that have been affected to this bug.
+To fix the Bug in the Amazon devices, they will have to release a new firmware update to all the devices that have been affected by this bug.
 The newer devices have not been affected by this bug, hopefully, with a firmware update, all echo and kindle devices will remove the wifi bug.

 Testing The Bug